 What keeps healthy?
 Venture Life

-In 1994 the German GEO magazine titled the publication of a representative survey topic: "What keeps us healthy, what harms our health?
+In 1994 the German GEO magazine published a representative survey topic: "What keeps us healthy, what harms our health?
 Where are the dangers?"

-Obviously, it is difficult to agree on "health risks".
+It seems to be difficult to agree on "health risks".
 Do we at least know what keeps us healthy?

 Karin Felix could help us answer the question.
 She has written a bestseller called "Fitness and Beauty".
 It reads like this in the opening credits:

 "The book wants to inspire women to do something for themselves - for a healthy, beautiful body, for serenity and self-confidence, it wants to stimulate them to an active, relaxed life.
 Every woman can choose what she likes from the variety of possibilities offered.
 Because an all-round good self-esteem is not a question of age or fitness."

 Today, you have to choose this language to attract many readers.
 Self-confidence, fun, an all-round sense of self-worth - such concepts capture zeitgeist: Health as a central part of the quality of life.
 This message sounds good and is clear.
 It is right to answer health questions in this way.